VIP Brother season 7: Ernestina

 Ernestina Shinova is an actress.
 Her husband Andrey Slabakov entered the VIP Brother 3 in 2009 as a guest star.
 She entered the house on Day 1 and finished second in the finale on Day 62.

-Georgi
+Gino

-Georgi Tashev "Gino Biancalana" is a businessman.
+Gino Biancalana (born Georgi Tashev) is a businessman.
 He entered the house on Day 2 on the village (Old House), where the finalists of the previous Big Brother 5 season stayed.
 He eventually was allowed to enter the main house (New House), to join the main group of housemates and became a winner on Day 62.

 Ivo

 Ivo Tanev is a TV host and operah and pop-folk singer.
 He entered the house on Day 1 and was the seventh evicted on Day 51.

 Katrin

 Katrin Vacheva is a former participant of the Bulgarian version of Playboy Playmate.
 She entered the house on Day 2 on the village (Old House), where the finalists of the previous Big Brother 5 season stayed.
 She eventually was allowed to enter the main house (New House), to join the main group of housemates and she was the sixth evicted on Day 44.